decentralized-identity/trustdidweb-v03/spec/specification.md

 the prefix, is the [method-specific identifier](#method-specific-identifier), specified below.

-### Method Specific Identifier
+### Method-Specific Identifier

-The `did:tdw` method specific identifier contains both the [[ref: self-certifying identifier]] (SCID) for the DID, and a fully qualified domain name that is secured by a TLS/SSL certificate, with an optional path.
+The `did:tdw` method-specific identifier contains both the [[ref: self-certifying identifier]] (SCID) for the DID, and a fully qualified domain name that is secured by a TLS/SSL certificate, with an optional path.
 Given the DID, a [transformation to an HTTPS URL](#the-did-to-https-transformation) can be performed such that the [[ref: DID Log]] for the `did:tdw` DID is retrieved (via an `HTTP GET`) and processed to produce the DIDDoc for the DID.
-As per the Augmented Backus-Naur Form (ABNF) notation below, the SCID **MUST** be a part of the method specific identifier by one of the following mechanisms:
+As per the Augmented Backus-Naur Form (ABNF) notation below, the SCID **MUST** be a part of the method-specific identifier by one of the following mechanisms:

-- A separate, colon-delimited element at the start of the method specific identifier.
+- A separate, colon-delimited element at the start of the method-specific identifier.
 - Embedded in the fully qualified domain name.
 - Embedded in the optional path relative to the fully qualified domain name.